-Tahir Abbas is an Assistant Professor in Security Studies at Leiden University, Faculty of Governance and Global Affairs - Institute of Security and Global Affairs.
+Tahir Abbas is an Assistant Professor at Leiden University - Institute of Security and Global Affairs.

 Tahir Abbas BSc (Econ) MSocSc PhD FRSA is an Assistant Professor in Security Studies at Leiden University Institute of Security and Global Affairs in The Hague (2018-) and a Visiting Senior Fellow at the Department of Government at The London School of Economics and Political Science (2017-).
 Abbas teaches on the MSc in Crisis and Security Management, in particular the courses, ‘Dealing with Terrorism and Foreign Fighters’ and the ‘Sociology of Terrorism’.
 Abbas obtained his PhD in Ethnic Relations from the University of Warwick.
 Having worked and taught in the UK and Turkey, he is the author, editor and co-editor of 20 books and volumes, and over 75 peer-reviewed publications.